Sir-Teo/PocketStudy/app/README.md

 - Installs a bundled "Learning How to Learn" demo course on first run and seeds its schedule locally.
 - Runs a mixed drill session (flashcards, multiple choice, cloze) with manual grading buttons mapped to FSRS-style scheduling updates (`src/lib/fsrs.ts`).
 - Supports additional drill types (pair matching, ordering) and adaptively pulls in weak concepts for targeted practice.
+- Builds tag-aware distractor pools for MCQs and surfaces concept dependencies in the Knowledge Graph view (`src/pages/KnowledgeGraph.tsx`).
 - Tracks attempts, due queues, concept mastery, installed courses, and profile settings in IndexedDB via `PocketStudyDB` (`src/lib/db.ts`).
 - Calculates daily streaks, due counts, and recent activity on the Home and Stats views using live Dexie queries.
 - Lets you install/remove course bundles from `/public/courses` through the Course Browser page (`src/pages/CourseBrowser.tsx`).